What circumstances put a removal order on hold in Canada?

 Despite being in force, a removal order may stay.
 Consequently, it becomes unenforceable and remains on hold.
 Section 50 of IRPA describes the circumstances that lead to the stay of a removal order.

-- Sometimes a judicial proceeding makes the removal order unenforceable, and the Minister has the opportunity to make submissions.
+- Sometimes a judicial proceeding on the RAD decisions makes the removal order unenforceable, and the Minister has the opportunity to make submissions (see R231).
 Therefore, the removal order stays until there is a decision.
 However, there are some exceptions (see R234).

 - If the foreign national is in prison for another matter, the removal order stays until they complete the sentence.